jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegatedeployer.md

 ### noGovernance

-The contract that has no on-chain governance.
+A contract with no on-chain governance mechanism.

 ```solidity
 JBTiered721Delegate public immutable noGovernance;